nim-works/nimskull/doc/gc.rst

 ============

 A memory-management algorithm optimal for every use-case cannot exist.
-Nim provides multiple paradigms for needs ranging from large multi-threaded applications, to games, hard-realtime systems and small microcontrollers.
+|NimSkull| currently focuses on automatic reference counting, but this might

-This document describes how the management strategies work;
+change or shift in the future.
+This document describes how the management strategies work.
-How to tune the garbage collectors for your needs, like (soft) `realtime systems`:idx:, and how the memory management strategies other than garbage collectors work.

 .. note:: the default GC is incremental, thread-local and not "stop-the-world"